ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name DETACH PARTITION partition_expr
 ```

-Moves all data for the specified partition to the 'detached' directory ([how to specify the partition expression](#alter-how-to-specify-part-expr)).
+Moves all data for the specified partition to the 'detached' directory.
 The server forgets about the detached data partition as if it does not exist.
 The server will not know about this data until you make the [ATTACH](#alter_attach-partition) query.

 Example: